SandaminiW/Indian-School-Education-Statistics/README.md

 ## About the Dataset
 The dataset used in this project is sourced from <a href="https://github.com/SandaminiW/Indian-School-Education-Statistics/blob/main/dropout-ratio-2012-2015.csv">Kaggle’s Indian School Education Statistics </a> dataset.
 This dataset includes a wide range of statistics from Indian schools, covering:

-1.Enrollment rates across different states and gender categories.
+1.Enrollment rates across different states and gender categories. <br>
-2.Number of schools, teachers, and students.
+2.Number of schools, teachers, and students. <br>
-3.Literacy rates segmented by region and social groups.
+3.Literacy rates segmented by region and social groups. <br>
-4.Teacher-student ratios, dropout rates, and infrastructure availability (electricity, toilets, drinking water, etc.).
+4.Teacher-student ratios, dropout rates, and infrastructure availability (electricity, toilets, drinking water, etc.). <br>
-5.Pass percentages for Class 10 and Class 12 exams from various educational boards.
+5.Pass percentages for Class 10 and Class 12 exams from various educational boards.<br>
-6.Annual data from multiple years, allowing for longitudinal analysis.
+6.Annual data from multiple years, allowing for longitudinal analysis.<br>

 The dataset provides a rich foundation for understanding disparities and challenges within the education system, enabling both qualitative and quantitative analysis.